UCLALibrary/research-tips/_posts/2019-04-08-favorite-teaching-and-learning-quotes.md

 >
 >_Neil Gaiman_

 >There's no such thing as neutral education.
-Education either functions as an instrument to bring about conformity or freedom.”
+Education either functions as an instrument to bring about conformity or freedom.
 >
 >_Paulo Freire_